 (Figure 21 Data) Number of Induced Abortions

-In 2002, a total of 79,929 induced abortions were reported to the Texas Department of Health (TDH).
+In 2003, a total of 79,166 induced abortions were reported to DSHS.
 This number includes all induced abortions performed in Texas plus those obtained in other states by Texas residents.
-There were 2,392 more induced terminations of pregnancy (abortions) reported to TDH in 2002 than in 2001.
-Texas residents obtained 76,278 (95.4 percent) of the total abortions reported.
-The number of reported induced abortions decreased between 1990 to 2000 except during 1995 to 1996 when they increased slightly.
-This year, the total number of induced abortions reported to TDH increased by 1.0 percent (there were 77,537 in 2001).
+There were 763 less induced terminations of pregnancy (abortions) reported to DSHS in 2003 than in 2002.
+Texas residents obtained 76,019 (96 percent) of the total abortions reported.
+This year, the total number of induced abortions reported to DSHS decreased by 1.0 percent (there were 79,929 in 2002).

-Induced Abortion Rate and Ratio & Percent of Pregnancies Resulting in Induced Abortion
+Induced Abortion Rate and Ratio & Percent of Pregnancies Resulting in Induced Abortions

-The abortion rate, the abortion ratio and the percent of pregnancies resulting in induced abortion have changed slightly in 2002.
-The abortion rate, the total number of induced abortions among Texas residents of all ages per 1,000 women aged 15-44 years, was 15.6 in 2002 compared to 15.5 in 2001.
-The 2002 abortion ratio, the total number of induced abortions among Texas residents per 1,000 live births, was 204.8 in 2002 up from 203.0 in 2001.
-In 2002, 16.9 percent of all reported pregnancies among Texas residents resulted in induced abortions compared to 16.8 percent in 2001.
+The abortion rate, the abortion ratio and the percent of pregnancies resulting in induced abortion have changed slightly in 2003.
+The abortion rate, the total number of induced abortions among Texas residents of all ages per 1,000 women aged 15-44 years, was 15.4 in 2003 compared to 15.6 in 2002.
+The abortion ratio, the total number of induced abortions among Texas residents per 1,000 live births, was 201.4 in 2003 down from 204.8 in 2002.
+In 2003, 16.7 percent of all reported pregnancies among Texas residents resulted in induced abortions compared to 16.9 percent in 2002.
 (Reported pregnancies equals the sum of reported live births, fetal deaths and induced abortions.)

 Age, Race/Ethnicity & Marital Status

-Of women with a reported age, 56.4 percent were 20-29 years.
-Approximately 13.0 percent of abortions were obtained by women 16-19 years of age, while only 1.1 percent of abortions were obtained by teens 15 years of age or younger.
-The mean age of Texas residents who obtained abortions in 2002 was 25 years, and the age at which the greatest number of abortions were performed was 22 years.
+Of Texas resident women with a reported age who obtained an abortion in 2003, 59.3 percent were 20-29 years.
+Approximately 13.1 percent of abortions were obtained by women 16-19 years of age, while only 1.0 percent of abortions were obtained by teens 15 years of age or younger.
+The mean age of Texas residents who obtained abortions in 2003 was approximately 26 years, and the age at which the greatest number of abortions were performed was 22 years.

 Gestation, Facility & Procedure

-Of those for whom information was available, more than half (61.8 percent) of all abortions among Texas residents occurred at 8 or fewer weeks gestation, and more than three-fourths (78.7 percent) were performed at 10 weeks gestation or earlier.
-Only 3.9 percent of Texas resident abortions were performed at 17 weeks gestation or later, and only 1.0 percent were performed at 21 or more weeks gestation.
-The vast majority, 86.2 percent of resident abortions, were performed in abortion clinics.
-Thirteen point four percent were performed in physicians' offices, and 0.3 percent in hospitals and ambulatory surgery centers.
-One tenth of one percent of abortions reported were performed in out-of-state facilities.
-Suction Curettage was the most common abortion procedure (81.6 percent of Texas resident abortions) followed by dilation and evacuation (9.0 percent).
+Of those for whom information was available, more than half (62.8 percent) of all abortions among Texas residents occurred at 8 or fewer weeks gestation, and more than three-fourths (79.6 percent) were performed at 10 weeks gestation or earlier.
+Only 3.8 percent of Texas resident abortions were performed at 17 weeks gestation or later, and only 1.1 percent were performed at 21 or more weeks gestation.
+The vast majority, 98.8 percent of resident abortions, were performed in abortion clinics.
+The remainder were performed in physicians' offices, hospitals, ambulatory surgery centers and out-of-state facilities.
+Suction Curettage was the most common abortion procedure (77.7 percent of Texas resident abortions) followed by dilation and evacuation (11.2 percent), and medical-non surgical (11.0 percent).

-Fifty-seven and nine-tenths percent of Texas residents who obtained abortions in 2002 underwent their first abortion.
-Twenty-six and sixth-tenth point four percent had one prior abortion, 9.8 percent had two prior abortions and 5.2 percent had three or more previous abortions.
+In 2003, 57.9 percent of Texas residents who obtained abortions underwent their first abortion, 26.9 percent had one prior abortion, 9.9 percent had two prior abortions and 5.3 percent had three or more previous abortions.

-Thirty-seven and eight-tenths percent of Texas resident abortions occurred among women who had not had any live births.
-Twenty Seven and eight-tenths percent had one live birth, 21.1 percent had two live births and 13.1 percent had three or more live births.
+Almost 38.1 percent of Texas resident abortions occurred among women who had not had any live births, 28.0 percent had one live birth, 21.3 percent had two live births and 12.7 percent had three or more live births.